judasgutenberg/Esp8266_RemoteControl/documentation/commands.md

 If neither applies, local flash is used.

-Requires a slave when accessing slave EEPROM.
+Requires a slave when accessing slave EEPROM and a FRAM when using FRAM.

 ## `dump slave config eeprom`